 In all, the DOJ and attorney general have responsibility and authority under more than 350 state laws.

-The Oregon DOJ has nine divisions.
+The Oregon DOJ has ten divisions.
 They include:

 - Office of the Attorney General